moh-hassan/odata2poco/README.md

 - Support Entites, complex data type, Collections  and navigation properties.
 - Support OData service version V1..V4
 - Code generation is controlled by setting different options:
-  - Add the following attributes:
+  - User defined Atributes for the classes and properties using simple text file with c# Expressions.
+  - Built-in Attributes:
         - Add Key Attributes.
         - Add Required Attributes to the properties.
         - Add JsonProperty Attribute to the properties.